PubInv/ATX-Preemie/incubator/STORIES.md

 When hooked up to my power supply, the heating blanket gets warm very quickly at 10Vs.
 Based on a battery running at 5.5 V, it sort of barely gets warm.

-## Work with remote Temperature sensor
+## Work with remote Temperature sensor - done

 Prove that I can read the temperature effectively with the remote transistor -- done before.